Today I will talk to you about money tips and tricks for traveling to Kenya.

 Wise is one of the cards that allow you to withdraw up to 200 euros without commissions.
 Since there are no maintenance fees, it is worth asking for it and having it as a backup for when we travel.

-Other tips to save money on your trip to Kenya
+Additional tips for saving money on your trip to Kenya

 When we travel outside the US or UK zone and pay with our VISA or Mastercard, it is common that the cashier or the ATM ask us if we accept a certain exchange rate.